Sam (Olivia Newton-John song)

-"Sam" is a song performed by Australian singer Olivia Newton-John.
+"Sam" is a song performed by British and Australian singer Olivia Newton-John.
 It was written by Don Black, Hank Marvin and John Farrar.

 "Sam" was released in January 1977 as the third and final single from the Newton-John's eighth studio album, Don't Stop Believin' and peaked in the U.S. at number one on the Easy Listening chart and number twenty on the Hot 100.
-It reached number six in the UK Singles Chart.
+It reached number six in the UK Singles Chart and number one on the Irish Charts.

 Reception

 Cash Box magazine said "The lovely Ms. Newton-John delivers a pop/easy listening ballad from her Don't Stop Believin' album, and the song, co-written by producer John Farrar, is well-tailored to her vocal style.
 The appropriate stations should catch on shortly."